erikg713/Plinko-on-Pi/README.md

-## 🎮 Plinko on Pi 🕹️ ##
---------------------------------------• •
+### 🎮Plinko on Pi🕹️ ###

-•Step back into the golden age of arcades  with Plinko on Pi — a physics‑powered •Plinko machine reimagined for the Pi      Browser.
+Step back into the golden age of arcades with Plinko on Pi — a physics‑powered Plinko machine reimagined for the Pi Browser.

----

-•Drop balls, watch them bounce through     neon‑lit pegs, and chase the thrill of    unpredictable outcomes in a retro‑arcade  style experience.
+Drop balls, watch them bounce through neon‑lit pegs, and chase the thrill of unpredictable outcomes in a retro‑arcade style experience.

----
-•Built with Pi SDK integration, provably   fair randomness, and a mobile‑first design, Plinko on Pi brings the nostalgia of classic arcades into the Pi Network era.
+Built with Pi SDK integration, provably fair randomness, and a mobile‑first design, Plinko on Pi brings the nostalgia of classic arcades into the Pi Network era.

 ---